 People in Ireland are questioning like never before.
 That in itself is a good thing.
-It would be a bit silly if everyone was locked into what their parents believed or what people around them believe.
-Christianity would never have been established for a start - "No thank you St Patrick! - We are all pagans here!"
+Why should we be locked into what our parents believed or what people around us believe.
+If we took that approach, Christianity would never have been established in the first place - "No thank you St Patrick! - We are all pagans here!"

 Although it is good to question, it is also good to be open to reasonable answers.
 In many important matters, the evidence isn't as 'cast iron' as we'd like it to be but we still accept it.
-The people on the Titanic might have wondered how safe these little lifeboats were, but the boat they were on wasn't all that safe either!
 Whatever view you have about anything is always subject to some objection by someone.
 Ultimately, if there is a God, he is the one who decides what kind of evidence to offer.
-We might want to argue that there isn't enough - just like you can argue in court that the speed limit signs were not clear enough but if there is a God, then he's the one doing the judging!
+We might want to argue that there isn't enough - just like you can argue in court that the speed limit signs were not clear enough but if there is a God, then he's the one doing the judging.

 Before looking at specific arguments for believing in God, let's look at some of the problems of doubting or sitting on the fence.
 A philosopher called Descartes is famous for doubting everything that he could doubt.
 Doubting isn't all that difficult.
 For example, all your information about the world comes through your five senses, interpreted by the brain.
-You could wonder if your brain is telling you the whole truth.
+You could wonder if your brain is telling you the whole truth or the truth at all.
 Every night you are deceived by your dreams.
 People sometimes hallucinate.
 Do you have a truer view of the world than an ant?
 Could a hypothetical alien with five entirely different senses have a truer view of reality than you?

-Descartes ended up being convinced only of his own existence with the famous words "I think, therefore I am".
+Descartes ended up arguing that as a starting point, the only thing you really know is that you exist: "I think, therefore I am".
 Whatever about the existence of a world outside his mind, he knew that he himself existed because he had thoughts.
 He built up his philosophical framework from there.
 Funnily enough, other philosophers found flaws in his logic.
 So perhaps poor Descartes shouldn't have been so confident of his own existence!